 • obtaining permission from the copyright owner, or

 • determining, after a reasonable analysis, that the content is a fair use for which permission is not required.
 The Association of Research Libraries has developed a Fair Use Fundamentals infographic to give an overview of fair use.

-If you are a Blackboard user interested in posting content (journal articles, book chapters, etc.) for which you do not own the copyright, please use the Course Reserves system within Blackboard.
+If you are a Canvas user interested in posting content (journal articles, book chapters, etc.) for which you do not own the copyright, please use the Course Reserves system within Canvas.
 The library staff will assist you with permissions, fair use, public domain, and other issues.
-A link to your reserves list can be created and placed directly into your Blackboard course.
+A link to your reserves list can be created and placed directly into your Canvas course.
 For more information, contact the Oxford Reserves Team.

 The Oxford College Library staff will review all materials uploaded to Course Reserves to determine if those materials fall within Fair Use and our license agreements.
 The library will seek and pay permissions for materials when appropriate based on our guidelines and available funds.